 Subtitles Snapchat Discover: How to make them ?

-With built-in closed-captions features, Snapchat enable publishers and producers to manually include a subtitle file in their video.
+With built-in closed-captions features, Snapchat enables publishers and producers to manually include a subtitle file in their video.
 But you can also encode them into your video, as some media do.
-Anyhow, here’s the different ways to do it :
+Anyhow, here are the different ways to do it :

 - Create the transcript by hand, converting the audio content into text.
 We warn you that this is a long-term job, and requires specific skills.